-- · align incentives with performance that creates stockholder value; - · encourage high potential team players to build a career at the Company; and - · provide incentives that are cost-efficient, competitive with other organizations and fair to employees and stockholders.
+- · align incentives, including bonus targets and performance metrics, with performance that creates stockholder value; - · retain and encourage high potential team players to build a career at the Company; and - · provide incentives that are cost-efficient, competitive with other organizations and fair to employees and stockholders.

 The Company's executive compensation programs are approved and administered by the Compensation Committee of the Board of Directors.
-Working with management, the Compensation Committee has developed a compensation and benefits strategy that rewards performance and behaviors and reinforces a culture that the Compensation Committee believes will drive long-term success.
+Working with management, the Compensation Committee has developed a compensation, bonus and benefits strategy designed to reward performance and reinforces a culture that the Compensation Committee believes will promote long-term success.
 The Company does not engage a compensation consultant.
-The Company relies heavily upon benchmarking criteria provided by a third party focused primarily on small and mid-sized technology companies, which are the most comparable peer group for the Company.
+The Company relies heavily upon benchmarking criteria provided by a third party data service focused primarily on small and mid-sized technology companies, which are the most comparable peer group for the Company.
+The Company also relies on publicly available data regarding industry peer group companies.

-The compensation program rewards team accomplishments while promoting individual accountability.
+The compensation program rewards team accomplishments as well as promoting individual accountability.
 Compensation depends primarily on Company results and individual performance against objectives.
 The goal of the program is to maintain a strong relationship between individual efforts, Company results and financial rewards.

-A significant portion of total compensation is placed at risk through annual and long-term incentives.
+A portion of total compensation is placed at risk through annual and long-term incentives.
 The combination of incentives is designed to balance annual operating objectives and Company earnings' performance with longer-term stockholder value creation.